Ōgi logo Ōgi

 Lance Knight Silver General Princess King Silver General Knight Lance

-On each turn, a player may either move a piece that is already on the board (this move may result in a promotion, a capture, or both), or place back on the board a piece that was previously captured.
-Players alternate turns: as soon as one move is made, it is the other player's turn.
+On each turn, a player may either move a piece already on the board (this move may result in a promotion, a capture, or both), or drop a previously captured piece back onto the board.
+Players take turns alternately: as soon as a move is made, it is the other player's turn.

 King